 Youth Diversion Program

-The Diversion Program is a community based program that uses a restorative justice model to hold youth accountable for their offenses in their home community.
-Youth in Diversion are typically first time offenders who were involved in violations like possession of alcohol or marijuana, and misdemeanors such as criminal mischief or theft.
+From 2000 to 2019, Parrott Creek’s Diversion Program was a community-led service that used a restorative justice model to hold youth accountable for their actions in their home community.
+Youth in Diversion were typically first time offenders who were involved in violations like possession of alcohol or marijuana, and misdemeanors such as criminal mischief or theft.

-Diversion staff and panel volunteers from their community work closely with youth to provide them with the skills, support and education they need to control negative behaviors and keep them from making similar decisions.
-Staff connects youth and their families to opportunities and programs that encourage healthier activities and lifestyles that will ultimately help them make better choices for their future.
+Diversion staff and community volunteers would work closely with youth to provide them with the skills, support and education they needed to make better decisions for themselves.
+Staff connected youth and their families to opportunities, programs and services that encouraged healthier, pro-social activities and helped inspire their futures.

-For more information about the Diversion Program, please contact Andrea Rohm, Diversion Program Manager, at email or 503-913-1636.
+For more information about the Shelter Care program, please contact Neil Davies, Director of Programs, at email or 503-266-3050.